noclat/R76/readme.md

 <a name="load-helper"/>
 ### load( $path )
-Loads all the php files located in the given folder path.
+Includes all the php files located in the given folder path.

 <a name="go-helper"/>
 ### go( $url? )